microsoft/omnichannel-chat-widget/docs/customizations/webchatcontainer.md

 The `<LiveChatWidget/>` component utilizes multiple WebChat's built-in middlewares.
 If these are overwritten completely, some of the default behaviors might break.
 If you decide to do this, please read the source code carefully on what the current middlewares do.

-The sections below will list out each default rendering middleware and sample usages that require `renderingMiddlewareProps` changes (overwriting certain middleware code).
+The sections below will list out some of the most used default rendering middlewares and sample usages that require `renderingMiddlewareProps` changes (overwriting certain middleware code).
 If a common usage is not included here, it most likely doesn't need any modifications in the `renderingMiddlewareProps` prop, but in `webChatProps` or `webChatStyles` props.
-They will be included in [More Samples](#more-samples) section
+They will be included in [More Samples](#more-samples) section.

 ### ActivityMiddleware